michielbuddingh/spamsum/README.md

 The state of this package
 -------------------------

-* Not ready for general consumption
+* All (known) problems removed, needs more test coverage before it can be recommended for general consumption
 * It seems to generate results identical to that of the [spamsum tool](https://junkcode.samba.org/ftp/unpacked/junkcode/spamsum/) and [ssdeep](http://ssdeep.sf.net).
 This has only been tested on a small number of files.
 * It is about twice as slow as the spamsum tool; about 40MB/s on a 3Ghz Core i3.
 Use `gccgo` to make the speed difference disappear.
-* Fuzzy comparison is not yet identical to the comparison done by the original spamsum tool, and may be slower
+* Fuzzy comparison may be slower than the spamsum tool.
+Benchmark forthcoming.
-* Test coverage is poor

 How to use
 ----------